Feastio

 Bar and main dining room

-At the suggestion of her father, Diego Angel, the trio moved to Medellin and opened Carmen Restaurant a few blocks from Parque Lleras in 2008.
-The timing could not have been more perfect, as Medellin would emerge as an increasingly popular travel destination in the early 2010s.
+At her father's suggestion, the trio moved to Medellín and opened Carmen Restaurant a few blocks from Parque Lleras in 2008.

 Table of Contents